davekeck/Xcode-4-Fixins/README.md

 __CustomizeWarningErrorHighlights__: Customize the inline error/warning message highlight color.
 Useful if want to be able to read your code when using a dark background color.

+Note that the CustomizeWarningErrorHighlights fixin includes a reference to an Xcode framework; to build this fixin, Xcode must be installed in the default location of /Applications/Xcode.app/.